Corporate Hall of ShameCorporate Hall of Shame

 The Supreme Court has declared that corporations are people.
 Well, if some of these corporations were people, they'd be in jail.
 Each year, we ask you to vote for the worst of worst and induct the "winner" into our Corporate Hall of Shame.
 Then, we partner with allies to mobilize grassroots pressure and turn up the heat on corporations that corrupt the political process and abuse human rights, the environment and our public health.
-Vote Now in the 2013 Corporate Hall of Shame.
+Join our Corporate Hall of Shame partners today, and take on some of the world's worst corporations with us.

 Corporate Hall of Shame